Learning objectives

 The GLOBE study

-The GLOBE study [Global Leadership and Organizational Behavior Effectiveness; House et al. (2004)] extended Hofstede’s work by studying leadership specifically across 62 cultures.
+The GLOBE study (Global Leadership and Organizational Behavior Effectiveness) (House et al., 2004) extended Hofstede’s work by studying leadership specifically across 62 cultures.

 Key finding: six culturally endorsed leadership dimensions:

-- Charismatic/value-based — visionary, inspirational, self-sacrificing universally valued
+- Charismatic/value-based: visionary, inspirational, self-sacrificing universally valued

-- Team-oriented — collaborative, team-integrating, diplomatic universally valued
+- Team-oriented: collaborative, team-integrating, diplomatic universally valued

-- Participative — involving others in decision-making culturally contingent
+- Participative: involving others in decision-making culturally contingent

-- Humane-oriented — modest, compassionate, generous culturally contingent
+- Humane-oriented: modest, compassionate, generous culturally contingent

-- Autonomous — independent, self-reliant culturally contingent
+- Autonomous: independent, self-reliant culturally contingent

-- Self-protective — status-conscious, face-saving, procedural culturally contingent
+- Self-protective: status-conscious, face-saving, procedural culturally contingent

 The GLOBE study’s key contribution is showing that some aspects of leadership are universal while others are culturally contingent:

-Universal: Charismatic and team-oriented leadership are valued across virtually all cultures studied.
+- Universal: Charismatic and team-oriented leadership are valued across virtually all cultures studied.
 This suggests that vision, integrity, and team-building are foundational leadership qualities regardless of context.

-Culturally contingent: Participative leadership is highly valued in Western, individualist cultures but less so in high power-distance cultures.
+- Culturally contingent: Participative leadership is highly valued in Western, individualist cultures but less so in high power-distance cultures.
 Autonomous leadership is valued in some cultures (Germanic Europe) but seen negatively in others (Latin America).
 Self-protective leadership is seen as positive in some South Asian and Middle Eastern cultures but negative in Northern European and Anglo cultures.

-The practical implication: leaders working across cultures need to distinguish between their universal leadership behaviors (which they can rely on) and their culturally contingent behaviors (which they need to adapt).
+Leaders working across cultures need to distinguish between their universal leadership behaviors (which they can rely on) and their culturally contingent behaviors (which they need to adapt).
 This is behavioral complexity applied to the cultural dimension.

 Cultural intelligence